 Like Aldi, Lidl has built their brand on offering products at the intersection of high-quality and low-cost.
 Business Insider has deemed Lidl’s brand as a cross between Trader Joe’s and Walmart.
 It’s basically the best of both worlds.
 Lidl offers an array of items without synthetic colors, trans fats or added MSG that won’t break the budget.
 Celebrity chefs stock the shelves with award-winning cheeses, certifiably sustained seafood and high-quality floral arrangements.

 3. It’s not just food.

 Fans of TJ Maxx will love this next feature.
 We already know that Lidl has six aisles to hold its packaged food products, but strangely enough, the store is popular in Europe for its non-grocery items as well.
 Exactly what is sold?
 It’s a little random.
-Company executives say you can find anything from electric drills to skinny jeans to lawn mowers at insane discounts, almost like a grab-bag clearance rack.
+Company executives say you can find anything from electric drills to pants to lawn mowers at insane discounts, like a grab-bag clearance rack.

-4. There will be free samples.
+4. There are free samples.

 If you’re still not persuaded to check out Lidl, know that it’s the type of store to give out a taste of banana bread in its bakery section.
 Forget all the other perks about shopping at Lidl.
 We’re sold!